harshrajshs/Your-IIT-Counselling-Helper/README.md

   ![analysis1](images/an1.png)
   ![analysis2](images/an2.png)

-  _Screenshot: Different Branch analysis according to provided rank and categoty.
+  - Different Branch analysis according to provided rank and categoty.

 - **Female Reservation Analysis:** Understand the impact of female reservation in different IITs and branches.